XHMNL-TDT: History

 XHMNL-TV and its Monterrey transmitter signed on May 14, 1982, as part of the Televisión de la República Mexicana/Televisión Rural de México system.
 The original offices were located on the 27th and 28th floors of the Latino Building in Monterrey.

 In 1984 XHMNL broke from the network and became a station focused on Monterrey and Nuevo León, under the auspices of the state government; the next year it moved to its current facilities on San Francisco Avenue.
 Channel 28's transmitter is located on Cerro del Mirador.

 On September 24, 2015, XHMNL in Monterrey shut off its analog signal and began exclusively broadcasting in digital on channel 28.
 Other transmitters followed in December 2016, with the state network adopting 28 as its virtual channel.

 In May 2017, TVNL (TV Nuevo León) began branding as Canal 28 with a new logo and slogan.

 On September 5, 2018, the Federal Telecommunications Institute approved the conversion of Canal 28 into a common-concession state network that could build new repeaters anywhere in Nuevo León, with the existing 23 repeaters of XHMNL-TDT losing their individual concessions and call signs and 14 of them being moved to channel 28 to form a single-frequency network.
 This was effectuated on April 29, 2019, with the surrender of the 23 associated concessions.

 Programs

-Canal 28 broadcasts a variety of cultural, public affairs, news, sports and other programs.
+Channel 28 broadcasts a variety of cultural, public affairs, news, sports and other programs.